-Next was “The Poet” Opiyo Willy’s all-time Kisumu anthem “Wasichana Wacha Tabia Mbaya”, off the There’s No Mathematics In Love album.
-I was back on stage in a flash and we started the warming benga-rumba groove.
+Next was “The Poet” Opiyo Willy’s all-time Kisumu anthem ‘Wasichana Wacha Tabia Mbaya’, off the There’s No Mathematics In Love album.
+I was back on stage in a flash, and we started the warming benga-rumba groove.
 In the original recording, this song was a duet featuring Agwenge’s smoothly controlled off-colour alto and Aseela’s brilliant tenor with Mzee Frank’s high soprano shining big in the midst.
-But in this performance Agwenge’s part was played by Ayo.
-“The Poet” Opiyo Willy’s songs were normally very wordy and the crowd loved the true things “The Poet” loved to tell.
-Indeed during Opiyo Willy’s era, our music had slowed down and the singers had room to talk… to say things.
+But in this performance, Agwenge’s part was played by Ayo.
+“The Poet” Opiyo Willy’s songs were typically wordy, and the crowd loved the philosophical things “The Poet” loved to tell.
+Indeed, during Opiyo Willy’s era, our music had slowed down, and the singers had room to talk… to say things.
 To provoke people and make people laugh at themselves.
-Listening in to the vocal bantering between Aseela and Ayo was to watch a duel.
+Listening to the vocal bantering between Aseela and Ayo was to watch a duel.
 The two women actually quarrelled each other through the song, each one trying to out-do the other much to the delight of the fans.

 “They’ll be fighting in a minute,” Roki Fela warned, whispered to me.